A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: Introduction

-From the mathematical point of view our problem (\ref{netprofitintro}) falls within the class of \textsl{bounded variation follower problems with finite horizon}.
-These are singular stochastic control problems in which control processes are singular (as functions of time) with respect to the Lebesgue measure.
-The link existing between singular stochastic control, optimal stopping and free-boundary problems has been thoroughly studied.
-Early papers by El Karoui and Karatzas \cite{KaratzasElKarouiSkorohod}, Karatzas \cite{Karatzas83} and Karatzas and Shreve \cite{KaratzasShreve84} showed that the optimal control problem for a Brownian motion tracked by a nondecreasing process (i.e., the \textsl{monotone follower control problem}) is closely related to an auxiliary optimal stopping problem.
-In fact, the value function $V$ of the control problem is linked to the value function $v$ of the optimal stopping problem via $V_y=v$, where $V_y$ is the derivative of $V$ with respect to the space variable $y$.
-Later on, this link has been extended to more general controlled dynamics (see, e.g., \cite{KaratzasBaldursson}, \cite{BoetiusKohlmann}).
-Recently, bounded variation control problems were brought into contact with optimal stopping games in a similar way (cf., for instance, Boetius \cite{Boetius}, Chiarolla and Haussmann \cite{CHinfl1} and \cite{CHinfl2} and Karatzas and Wang \cite{KaratzasWang}).
-In fact, in this setting one has $V_y=v$, with $v$ the saddle point of a Dynkin game, i.e. of a zero-sum optimal stopping game.
+Our optimization problem (\ref{netprofitintro}) falls within the class of \textsl{bounded variation follower problems with finite horizon}.
+These are singular stochastic control problems as controls are singular (as functions of time) with respect to the Lebesgue measure.
+The link existing between singular stochastic control, optimal stopping and free-boundary problems has been thoroughly studied in a number of papers.
+The case of monotone controls (monotone follower) was considered for instance in \cite{KaratzasBaldursson}, \cite{BoetiusKohlmann}, \cite{Chiarolla2} and \cite{KaratzasShreve84}.
+Recently, bounded variation control problems were brought into contact with optimal stopping games in a similar way (cf., for instance, \cite{Boetius} and \cite{KaratzasWang}).
+In this setting one has $V_y=v$, where $V_y$ is the derivative of the value function $V$ of the control problem along the direction of the control variable and $v$ is the saddle point of a Dynkin game, i.e.\ of a ZSOSG.

-The analytical theory of stochastic differential games with stopping times has been developed by Bensoussan and Friedman \cite{BensoussanFriedman1}, \cite{BensoussanFriedman2} and Friedman \cite{Friedman73}, among others.
-In a Markovian setting these Authors studied the saddle point of such games via the theory of partial differential equations (PDE), variational inequalities and free-boundary problems (see also the monographies by Bensoussan and Lions \cite{BensoussanLions} and Friedman \cite{Friedman}).
-On the other hand, many papers tackled stochastic games of timing via probabilistic techniques: martingale approach was used for instance in \cite{Alario}, \cite{Bismut}, \cite{Dynkin} and \cite{Morimoto}; Markovian structures were considered in \cite{PeskirEkstrom} and \cite{Stettner82}, among others; a connection with stochastic backward differential equations may be found for example in \cite{CvitanicKaratzas}, \cite{HamadeneLepeltier95} and \cite{HamadeneLepeltier00}.
+Stochastic games with stopping times have been studied through probabilistic and analytical methods.
+The former include martingale methods (see for instance \cite{Alario}, \cite{Dynkin}, \cite{Morimoto} and \cite{Pes09}), Markovian structures (see \cite{PeskirEkstrom} and \cite{Stettner82}, among others) and connections with stochastic backward differential equations (see for example \cite{CvitanicKaratzas} and \cite{HamadeneLepeltier95}).
+In Markovian settings, methods from partial differential equations (PDE), variational inequalities and free-boundary problems were largely employed (see the monographies by Bensoussan and Lions \cite{BensoussanLions} and Friedman \cite{Friedman} and references therein for an overview).